notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/deploying.md

 - CloudFormation: (AWS only)
   - Infrastructure as Code, works with almost all of AWS resources
+  - Allows you to create templates, and these templates can be used to deploy infrastructure on AWS
-  - Repeat across Regions & Accounts
+  - These templates can be used across Regions & Accounts to make your infrastructure truly repeatable
 - Beanstalk: (AWS only)
   - Platform as a Service (PaaS), limited to certain programming languages or Docker
   - Deploy code consistently with a known architecture: ex, ALB + EC2 + RDS